 System requirements

-PC with Windows 9x/Me, Windows NT, Windows 2000, Windows 2003, Windows XP, Vista, one serial interface.
+PC with Windows 9x/Me, Windows NT, Windows 2000, Windows 2003, Windows XP, Vista, Windows 2008, Windows 7, Windows 8, Windows Server 2012, Windows 10, Windows Server 2016, Windows Server 2019.
+One serial interface.
 A modem is optional.

-ZMCS for DOS
+ZMCS for Linux (Serial)

 Content